javablack95/academic-kickstart/content/authors/admin/_index.md

 ---

-Javis Kamau is a Data scientist working with soil , plants and geospatial data currently working in Crop Nutrition Laboratory Services.
-He develops models to predict soil and plants nutrients from different data sources.His research interests include Decentralized systems, Quantum machine learning, Computer vision and Natural language processing.
+Javis Kamau is a Data scientist dealing with soil , plants and geospatial data currently working in Crop Nutrition Laboratory Services.
+He has developed models to predict soil and plants nutrients from different data sources.His research interests include Decentralized systems, Quantum machine learning, Computer vision and Natural language processing.